-Selected teachers will earn a stipend of $2,000 for their participation, which will run from Sept.
+Selected teachers earn a stipend for their participation, which will run from Sept.
 1, 2015, through June 30, 2016.
 All training and participation will take place online.
-It is anticipated that teachers will spend approximately 10 hours per month working on this collaborative project.
-We do expect that participants will share what they learn with other teachers and professionals, and will lead at least two outreach activities during the school year.
+Our teachers will spend approximately 10 hours per month working on this collaborative project, and will share what they learn with other teachers and professionals, as well as lead at least two outreach activities during the school year.

-In addition to learning about NASA’s Earth science missions, GPM Master Teachers will be expected to do the following:
+In addition to learning about NASA’s Earth science missions, GPM Master Teachers will do the following:

 - Participate in monthly webinars

 - Pilot NASA educational resources and provide feedback

 - Disseminate information about NASA and GPM’s educational resources to their peers